Siddesh7/omegle/README.md

 ## Description

-This project randomly connects 2 peers online and opens up a Push chat between the peers.
+This project randomly connects 2 peers online and opens up a video call between the peers.

 ## Getting Started